MI AMTE Leadership Election Results

 My commitment to MI-AMTE stems from my belief that all students deserve access to quality instruction, which can be best achieved through productive teacher education.
 I believe that we should collaborate with each other, other organizations, and the state as we strive to provide excellent teacher education.
 MI-AMTE affords us the opportunity to establish and strengthen these collaborations.

-Board Graduate Student Representative (one nominee)
+Board Graduate Student Representative

 Rosalie DeFino, University of Michigan